Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 \subsection{Regularized crossing equation}

-In this section, we want to explore the consequences of the crossing equation~\reef{crossing} for the case of a general correlator $\expec{\Oo(x_1) \Oo^\dagger(x_2) \Oo(x_3) \Oo^\dagger(x_4)}$, which is invariant under $x_1 \lra x_3$ or $x_2 \lra x_4$, which corresponds to the $s-t$ channel.
-In order to improve the convergence of the integral over the principal series, we shall use the following linear functional,
+In this section, we want to explore the consequences of the crossing equation~\reef{crossing}.
+We start with a method to regularize the convergence issue mentioned in the previous section.
+To do so, we shall use the following linear functional: